This tutorial continues from where PWM Tutorial 1 left off

 - Remove the switches and other components that will not be used in this assignment (motor, resistors) from your H-Bridge circuit.

-- Connect two jumper wires from those new ports to the two forward/backward inputs of your H-Bridge circuit from ICC3.
+- Connect two jumper wires from those new ports to the two forward/backward inputs of your H-Bridge circuit from Lab 3.

 - Open